marczaku/csharp-201-intermediate/csharp-208-structs-value-types/README.md

   }
 ```

+## 1.4 Not nullable

-Struct Variables and Fields can never be Null!
+Variables and Fields of Struct-Types can never be Null!

 ```cs
 public struct Unit {